scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/Tutorial_Picking.rst

     * **Mouse left click + C key** ➤ Rotate the view in any direction
     * **Mouse left click + Shift key** ➤ Pan the view in any direction
     * Other useful actions are available `here <https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Dtmslice#:~:text=2%20%2Dc%20myCatalogue-,Viewing%20controls,-Scene%20perspective>`_.
 #.
-Select your user points in the 3D view: For this tutorial, we will select the positions where you see the "neck" of a vesicle (what we call "crowns") in contact with the outer mitochondrial membrane
+Select your user points in the 3D view: For this tutorial, we will select the positions where you see the "neck" of a vesicle (what we call "crowns") in contact with the outer mitochondrial membrane.
+In total, there should be around 10 to 14 different crowns available in the tomogram

 .. figure:: /docs/user/tutorials/tomo/Picking_tutorial/dtmslice_picked.png
    :align: center